arizonaCameraLab/papers/Snapshot3DandTextureImagingwithStructuredIllumination/Projector-Camera-Control-System/README.md

 This repository implements **two distinct capture pipelines**, each serving a different purpose:

 * **`calibration_capture/`**
-  Used for **camera–projector calibration** (intrinsics, extrinsics, checkerboard poses, etc.)
+  Used for **calibration** (intrinsics, extrinsics, checkerboard poses, etc.)

 * **`projection_exp_capture/`**
   Used for **actual measurement and reconstruction experiments** (capturing structured-light patterns on objects and reconstructing geometry)

-Understanding this separation is critical for correct usage.

 ---

-## Calibration Capture Workflow (GUI)
+## Projection and Capture Workflow (GUI)

+The projection–capture workflow provides a **general mechanism** for projecting image sequences and synchronously capturing camera frames.

-This workflow generates data for **projector–camera calibration**.
+This workflow is used for both:
+* **Calibration data acquisition**
+* **Reconstruction experiment data acquisition**

+depending on the selected output folder and subsequent offline processing.

 ### 1) Open the Projection panel